 - Proxy and telephone bidders should provide a cheque for the deposit made out to us as agents.
 Together with the proxy bidding form and cheque should also be evidence of proof of funds which could form a banker’s reference or copy of a statement or investment account.

-- Proxy and telephone bidders will also need to provide a cheque made out to Astleys in the sum of £150 plus VAT representing the buyer’s premium.
+- Proxy and telephone bidders will also need to provide a cheque made out to Astleys in the sum of £300 including VAT representing the buyer’s premium.

 5. When Astleys are requested to bid by proxy or by telephone please note that: